How to ask for sponsorship and get a yes (plus, what sponsors really want in return and how to get sponsorships on auto-pilot)

 Remember that list above of what corporate sponsors really want?
 Let’s keep that in mind once you have answered the pre-ask questions.
 Then, you can begin to re-think the benefits you’re prepared to offer.
 A few to consider include:

-• If your event has gone virtual, add their logo to your virtual Zoom background or your slide deck if you’re using Facebook Live.
-I highly recommend using Streamyard or Be Live.
-Both options allow you to showcase sponsors prominently on the screen, and you can even be very strategic about using calls-to-action for sponsors in the comment feed.
+If your event is virtual, add their logo to your virtual Zoom background or your slide deck if you’re using Facebook Live.
+Most options allow you to showcase sponsors prominently on the screen, and you can be very strategic about using calls-to-action for sponsors in the comment feed.

-• Invite some of the company’s employees to tour your nonprofit and better understand what you do - by treating them like VIPs, you’re thanking them for investing in your community.
+My favorite idea → Invite some of the company’s employees to tour your nonprofit and better understand what you do - by treating them like VIPs, you’re thanking them for investing in your community.
 If you can arrange for them to meet a client, a loyal volunteer, a board member, or someone else who directly benefits from your services, this will be a big plus.
-(In this COVID-19 era, a Zoom tour or meet-and-greet is more than okay!)
+(In a post-COVID-19 era, a Zoom tour or meet-and-greet is more than okay!)

 Communicating with sponsors before and after the event - don’t forget the thank you letter for sponsoring an event